-The trial took literally ONE DAY, and the entire jury was like, “We’re unanimous in saying that Mervyn is a piece of shit who is guilty of orchestrating the rape of Anne Stanley and is also guilty of sodomy aka sex for non-reproductive purposes, and so we sentence him to death, the end, we all need to go and like wash our brains out with bleach after all this, the end.”
+The trial took literally ONE DAY, and the entire jury was like, “We’re unanimous in saying that Mervyn is a piece of shit who is guilty of orchestrating the rape of Anne Stanley and is also guilty of sodomy aka sex for non-reproductive purposes, and so we sentence him to death, and now if you’ll excuse us we all need to go and like wash our brains out with bleach after all this, the end.”
 The world became a slightly better place on May 14, 1631, when Mervyn Touchet was beheaded GOOD RIDDANCE!!!!!!

 One month later, Giles Broadway and Lawrence FitzPatrick had their trials for rape and sodomy, respectively.
 Both men withdrew their previous confessions, claiming they’d been tricked into thinking they had immunity when they didn’t, but they were servants so nobody cared what they had to say.
 And, again, Anne Stanley testified — this time in person!
 She stood up there in front of everyone and re-told what had happened to her, and then was like, “Because I’m a Christian woman who is also forgiving, I would like to look Giles Broadway in the eye and show him how benevolent I am,” and the jury was like, “Wow, she’s so gracious and wonderful, that makes Giles seem like even more a piece of shit,” and of course both men were found guilty because: they were servants, nobody gave a shit about them.